Ysz2022/Ysz2022.github.io/_pages/about.md

 # 💻 Academic Services
-- Reviewer: IEEE Transactions on Multimedia (TMM), IEEE Transactions on Circuits and Systems for Video Technology (TCSVT)
+- Reviewer: IEEE Transactions on Multimedia (TMM), IEEE Transactions on Circuits and Systems for Video Technology (TCSVT), ACM Transactions on Multimedia Computing, Communications and Applications (TOMM)